SubatomicPlanets/SimpleBitcoinMiner/README.md

 ## Disclaimer
 I built this in two weeks with no prior Bitcoin or CMake experience.
 Testing was minimal.
-If you mine a block there is a chance it doesn't get sent to the node properly and you won't get a reward...
+If you mine a block it might not get sent to the node properly and you won't get a reward...
 Let me know if you find any bugs or things that can be improved!
 Use at your own risk.
 I’m not responsible for anything you do.
 I just want to share my code :)
-Thanks!